-31: Financial instruments
+31: Financial risk management

 The entity's activities expose it to a variety of financial risks: market risk (including fair value interest rate risk and price risk), credit risk, liquidity risk and cash flow interest rate risk.
-The entity's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the entity.
-The entity uses different methods to measure different types of risk to which it is exposed.
+The entity's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the entity uses different methods to measure different types of risk to which it is exposed.
 These methods include sensitivity analysis in the case of interest rate, other price risks and aging analysis for credit risk.

-Risk management is carried out by management under policies approved by the Committee of Management.
-The Committee of Management identifies, evaluates and hedges financial risks as part of regular meetings.
+Risk management is carried out by management under policies approved by the Finance Committee.
+The Finance Committee identifies, evaluates and hedges financial risks as part of regular meetings.
 This identification and analysis includes an analysis of interest rate exposure and the evaluation of strategies in the context of most recent economic conditions.